AndersonMamede/AndersonMamede.github.io/_posts/2017-12-15-creating-an-extension-part-1-quick-start-with-boilerplate.md

 <br>manifest.json is the main file for an extension and it is where you set all configurations read by the browser (e.g., name, permissions, resources, etc).

 <br>
-Without any further, to start our extension which shows for how long a page has been opened, we will use that boilerplate instead of creating everything from scratch.
+Without any further, to start our extension which shows for how long a page has been opened, **we will use that boilerplate instead of creating everything from scratch**.

 ## Usage / Download